pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 Firstly, and somewhat superficially, the propensity score is a dimension reduction technique.
 We take a complex covariate profile $X_{i}$ representing an individual's measured attributes and reduce it to a scalar $p^{i}_{T}(X)$.
 It is also a tool for thinking about the potential outcomes of an individual under different treatment regimes.
 In a policy evaluation context it can help partial out the degree of incentives for policy adoption across strata of the population.
 What drives adoption or assignment in each niche of the population?
 How can different demographic strata be induced towards or away from adoption of the policy?
 Understanding these dynamics is crucial to gauge why selection bias might emerge in any sample data.
 Paul Goldsmith-Pinkham's [lectures](https://www.youtube.com/watch?v=8gWctYvRzk4&list=PLWWcL1M3lLlojLTSVf2gGYQ_9TlPyPbiJ&index=3) are particularly clear on this last point, and why this perspective is appealing to structural econometricians.

 The pivotal idea when thinking about propensity scores is that we cannot license causal claims unless (i) the treatment assignment is independent of the covariate profiles i.e $T     \perp\!\!\!\perp X$  and (ii) the outcomes $Y(0)$, and $Y(1)$ are similarly conditionally independent of the treatement $T | X$.
 If these conditions hold, then we say that $T$ is __strongly ignorable__ given $X$.
 This is also occasionally noted as the __unconfoundedness__ or __exchangeability__ assumption.
-For each strata of the population defined by the covariate profile $X$, we require that it's as good as random which treatment status an individual adopts after controlling for $X$.
+For each strata of the population defined by the covariate profile $X$, we require that, after controlling for $X$, it's as good as random which treatment status an individual adopts.
 This means that after controlling for $X$, any differences in outcomes between the treated and untreated groups can be attributed to the treatment itself rather than confounding variables.

 It is a theorem that if $T$ is strongly ignorable given $X$, then (i) and (ii) hold given $p_{T}(X)$ too.
 So valid statistical inference proceeds in a lower dimensional space using the propensity score as a proxy for the higher dimensional data.
 This is useful because some of the strata of a complex covariate profile may be sparsely populated so substituting a propensity score enables us to avoid the risks of high dimensional missing data.
 Causal inference is unconfounded when we have controlled for enough of drivers for policy adoption, that selection effects within each covariate profiles $X$ seem essentially random.
 The insight this suggests is that when you want to estimate a causal effect you are only required to control for the covariates which impact the probability of treatement assignment.
 More concretely, if it's easier to model the assignment mechanism than the outcome mechanism this can be substituted in the case of causal inference with observed data.